austinramey/personal-vault/5;30 - 3315 - Investments/Chapter 6 - Common Stock.md

 ## Basic Characteristics
 - Rights offering
 	- Existing stockholders are given first opportunity to purchase new shares in proportion to their current ownership
+- Stock spin-off:
-- Stock spin-off: conversion of one of a firm's subsidiaries or divisions to a stand-alone company
+	- conversion of one of a firm's subsidiaries or divisions to a stand-alone company
+- Stock split:
-- Stock split: when a company increased number of shares outstanding by exchanging a specified number of new shares of stock for each outstanding share
+	- when a company increased number of shares outstanding by exchanging a specified number of new shares of stock for each outstanding share
+- Treasury stock
+	- When a company repurchases it's own stocks
+	- Often called buybacks
--
+- Classified Common Stock
+	- Common stock issued in different classes, each of which entitles holders to different privileges and benefits
+## Type